vidyasagarsvn/scala-hive-udf/README.md

 ```
 Upon successful execution, the output JAR will be available in the directory _target/scala-\<version\>_.

-You can replace the path to _hive-exec.jar_ with that of yours by modifying the below line in the file _build.sbt
+You can replace the path to _hive-exec.jar_ with that of yours by modifying the below line in the file _build.sbt_.
 ```
 unmanagedJars in Compile += file("/usr/lib/hive/lib/hive-exec.jar")
 ```